deployd/docs/docs/developing-modules/internal-api/resource.md

 ## Resource Types

-Resources provide a way to handle http requests at a root url.
+Resources are the building block of a Deployd app.
+They provide a way to handle http requests at a root url.
 They must implement a `handle(ctx, next)` method that either handles a request or calls `next()` to give the request back to the router.

 Resources can also be attributed with meta-data to allow the dashboard to dynamically render an editor gui for configuring a resource instance.